CRMPickers logoCRMPickers

 Pricing

-Freshsales is materially cheaper for a small team.
+Freshsales remains materially cheaper for a small team.
 The dataset shows a free tier for up to 3 users, then annual paid tiers at $9, $39, and $59 per user per month.
-That makes it easier to pilot with a small sales group or roll out to non-rep users who only need pipeline visibility.
+That makes it easier to include managers, founders, or occasional CRM users without turning every extra seat into a budget debate.

-Close looks more expensive once you move beyond the one-seat Solo tier.
-The practical team entry point is Essentials at $35 per seat per month annually, followed by Growth at $99 and Scale at $139.
-That price only makes sense when the CRM replaces enough calling, follow-up, and rep-management friction to lift output.
+Close looks inexpensive only if the one-seat Solo plan matches the use case.
+For real team usage, the practical entry point is Essentials at $35 per seat per month annually, followed by Growth at $99 and Scale at $139.
+That bill makes sense when Close replaces enough calling, follow-up, and activity-management work to raise rep output.

-The buying test is simple: if every rep is expected to work high volumes of calls, emails, and SMS follow-up, Close can be the better economic choice despite the higher bill.
-If the CRM is mainly for pipeline hygiene, account notes, basic automation, and manager reporting, Freshsales is the safer default.
+The buying test is operational: if most reps are expected to work high-volume calls, emails, SMS follow-up, and tasks every day, Close can still be the better economic choice.
+If the CRM mainly needs pipeline hygiene, account notes, standard automation, and manager reporting, Freshsales is the safer cost baseline.

 Close - Close pricing posture